Establishing a Center

 Mediation – Handling Disputes Between Centers and Campus Departments

-Both parties agree to mediation by the Office of Budget & Planning for items in dispute where the department and the Income & Recharge Center and respective control authorities (Vice Chancellor or Dean) cannot come to an agreement.
+Both parties agree to mediation by the Office of Budget & Planning for items in dispute where the department and the Income & Recharge Center and respective control points (Dean, if applicable, and Vice Chancellor) cannot come to an agreement.
 Items in dispute will be forwarded to the Office of Budget & Planning for resolution.

 Budget